PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 	}
 ```

 The reason we stop the module before we start it is to establish a new connection which works to refresh the connection.

-After all this is done, you now are ready to use GameSparks API in your project.
+After all this is done, you are ready to use GameSparks API in your project.
 Details of the API can be found here : [https://api.gamesparks.net/?javasdk#](https://api.gamesparks.net/?javasdk#)